yikaiw/CycleGAN/README.md

 ```

 ## Results
-See training details and images in TensorBoard:
+See training details and transfered images in TensorBoard:
 ```
 tensorboard --logdir checkpoints/${datetime}
 ```